Description

 | Vendor | Joseph Drouhin |

-| Origin | Located in the South of the Côte de Beaune |
+| Origin | Located in the south of the Côte de Beaune |

-| Soil composition | Complex soil, made up of marl, limestone, yellow or red clay, scree and gravel; these soils are mostly light and easy to cultivate; they are located on a mild slope, with good exposure. |
+| Soil composition | Complex soil composed of marl, limestone, yellow or red clay, debris and gravel; mostly light and easy to cultivate, on a slight slope with good exposure |

 | Allergens | Contains sulphites |